wesnoth/wesnoth/projectfiles/CodeBlocks/README.md

     Building a 64-bit Wesnoth executable on Windows is currently not supported and will fail with the SDK package provided in the next step.

-4. Download the latest `CodeBlocksWinSDK*.zip` package from <http://sourceforge.net/projects/wesnoth/files/SDK/>.
+4. Download the latest `CodeBlocksWinSDK*.7z` package from https://github.com/newfrenchy83/codeblock/tree/Cb-13-8-18.
     The package contains the right version/build combination of source headers, build-time libraries (`*.a`) and run-time libraries (`*.dll`) needed to build and run Wesnoth.
 Older versions of the package may no longer be useful